Aircraft Electrical Diagram

 After the engine has started and verifying that oil pressure is up, look at the ammeter and or voltmeter to check for a charging current / voltage.
 The battery will need an extra charge, indicated by a higher than normal current but this should be back to normal within thirty minutes.
 The voltage should be around 13,8 (28) volts and be more or less constant regardless of engine RPM if you have an alternator.
 A generator requires more RPM (more than 1200) to be able to generate enough electrical power and you will not see a charge to the battery when the engine runs at idle.

-With a Rotax engine the regulator needs over 3000 RPM to properly control the output voltage.
-When increasing RPM for the run-up check you will see the voltage rise until it reaches 13,8 V. It should then stabilize at that point, make sure it does that.
+With a Rotax engine the regulator needs over 3000 RPM to properly maintain the output voltage.
+When increasing RPM for the run-up check that you will see the voltage rise until it reaches around 13,8 V. It should then stabilize at that point, make sure it does that.
 Any higher or lower voltage indicates a problem with the generator and/or its regulator.
+As the generator are made of some coils and magnets, its usually the regulator which is at fault.

 During the flight do regularly pay attention to the ammeter and voltmeter (if any).
-Load changes will occur, think of landing lights, and this also depends on how many devices are used.
+Load changes will occur, think of landing lights, and this also depends on how many devices are used at the same time.
 It is helpful to make list of all devices in your aircraft and their current requirements so that any change during the flight can be detected and is not cause for any undo concern.

 The fuses that are normally installed in an aircraft are of a resettable type.
-If they 'pop', wait a couple of minutes so that the fuse can cool off and try resetting.
-If the fuse pops again, leave it that way and report the event.
+If they 'pop', wait a couple of minutes so that the fuse can cool off and then try resetting.
+Should the fuse pops again, leave it that way and report the event to your A&P mechanic.

 Sometimes homebuilt aircraft are equipped with car like or even glass fuses.
 This is not a problem but you will need to carry enough spare fuses, just in case one blows.
-Remember that when a fuse blows, something is wrong with the device and this will need to be checked.
+Remember that when a fuse blows, something is usually wrong with the device or wiring connected to the bus and this will need to be checked.